UPDATE: Read the latest update regarding our response to the novel coronavirus (COVID-19) situation. Read more.

 When will the burn occur and why then?

-The burn will occur sometime later in 2020, dependent on weather conditions.
+The burn will occur in May 2021, dependent on weather conditions.
 Many of the ecological systems in southern Australia have adapted to thrive with infrequent ‘cool’ burns during Autumn or Winter.
 These burns are closely associated with the intentional and skilled use of fire by Aboriginal people.

 At this time there should still be adequate fuel (e.g. dry grasses) to burn, but the risk of producing a damaging fire will have passed.